 The harbour bridge is placed under an amber alert when wind speeds reach 80km/h, with motorcycles and high-sided vehicles urged to take a different route.

-Relieving Waitematā district commander Inspector Stefan Sagar said the weather posed safety risks for protesters.
+The relieving district commander for the Waitematā district, Inspector Stefan Sagar, said the weather posed safety risks for protesters.

-“Large numbers of pedestrians accessing the Harbour Bridge pose significant safety risks to themselves, our police staff, and other motorists.
+“Large numbers of pedestrians accessing the harbour bridge pose significant safety risks to themselves, our police staff, and other motorists.

 “While police respect the right to protest, we have reiterated safety concerns to organisers as part of ongoing communication.”